gogins/csound-extended/README.md

 Otherwise, the build is highly automated.
 Many dependencies are local.
 All dependencies are fetched automatically.
 Most targets are built for release with debug information.
 There are few (ideally, no) configuration options.
-When the build is complete, all targets have been installed and a number of package files have been produced.
+When the build is complete, all targets have been installed and the package files have been generated.

 To build on Linux for the first time, change to the root directory of the csound-extended repository and execute `fresh-build-linux.sh`, which does